10 MUST-DO Tips Avoid Holiday Weight Gain

-Hi guys, today I wanted to talk to you about research coming out about holiday weight gain– and more importantly share some tips to avoid it!
+Hi guys, today I wanted to talk to you about how to avoid holiday weight gain.
+And more importantly share some tips to avoid it!
 Maybe we could even do it together.
 Below you'll find tips and resources, including a couple affiliate links.

 We all know the drill.
 October strikes, Halloween triggers the start of the season of sweets and treats: